 Today is April 7 and the Navigate the Chaos question to consider is “are you a fox or a hedgehog?”
+For those navigating the chaos and practicing the art of living well they work hard at how they see the world.
+They also understand that their vision will most likely change over time.
 In his famous 1953 essay “The Hedgehog and the Fox,” British scholar Isaiah Berlin used the words of a Greek poet — “The fox knows many things, but the hedgehog knows one big thing” — to distinguish between two fundamental ways of seeing the world.

 Hedgehogs relate everything to a single organizing principle or truth, and foxes maintain a diffusive, even contradictory, outlook.
 Two such examples of hedgehogs are employees who have deep experience in one narrow field or experts in a specific subject matter.

 Foxes, however, have jumped from discipline to discipline in order to learn many things — yet followed no neat trajectory (and are unsure trajectories even exist).
 Hedgehogs bring deep domain expertise, and the increasing complexity of our workplaces has placed an understandable premium on their concentrated mastery.

 Conversely, the natural habitat of foxes is innovation, which depends on the ability to mix preexisting and often widely divergent elements into a new creative combination.
 The research suggests that hedgehogs are common while foxes are a rare sight.